amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-kubernetes-custom-resource-definition-crd.md

 This is a multi-part article on how you can create a Kubernetes Custom Resource Definition (CRD) and then create a Kubernetes controller to handle CRD instance creation requests.
 In this article, we would be exploring how we can create your own Kubernetes CRD.

-## Pre-requisites

-- A working Kubernetes cluster. (local or remote)
-  If you don't have one, you can always run a [K3s](https://k3s.io/) cluster or you can use a Kind Kubernetes cluster.
-You can read about starting a Kind Kubernetes cluster [here](https://refactorfirst.com/kind-kubernetes-cluster).
-- Basic knowledge of working with “Kubectl” commands to create, get or delete a resource.

 ## Understanding How Kubernetes Works with Resources

 Before we move on to creating our first CRD and controller, we have to understand some concepts behind how Kubernetes resource management works.